-But several other airlines are present too.
-That includes large national companies such as British Airways, AirFrance, KLM, Iberia, TAP Portugal, Aeroflot and more – but it also includes low-cost companies such as RyanAir and EasyJet.
+Several other airlines are present too.
+These include large companies such as British Airways, AirFrance, KLM, Iberia, TAP Portugal, Aeroflot, and more – also the European low-cost companies RyanAir, Wizz Air and EasyJet.

 So, in other words, there are plenty of travel options to and from Copenhagen Airport!

-Joe and the Juice has fresh juices and coffee.
-There are other coffee places as well, so you will never be in need of that.
-Riccos kaffe is another good choice.
-And of course, there is a Starbucks as well.
+‘Joe and the Juice’ has fresh juices and coffee.
+There are other coffee places as well, so you will lack it.
+‘Riccos kaffe’ is another good choice.
+And of course, there is a Starbucks at the airport too!

-Tapa del Toro is a Spanish-inspired restaurant that we also like.
+‘Tapa del Toro’ is a Spanish-inspired restaurant that we like a lot.

 Aside from those, take a walk around the airport, look at the menus and eat whatever you like.
-You can find everything from nice restaurants to fast food chains, along with smaller sandwich bars and Grab & Fly.
+You can find everything from nice restaurants to fast food chains, along with smaller sandwich bars and ‘Grab & Fly’.

-There is a wide selection of stores where you can shop for clothes, souvenirs and practical items inside the airport.
+There is a wide selection of stores where you can shop for clothes, souvenirs, and practical items inside the airport.

 Here are some of the stores you will find:

 And many more.
 Look around and discover all the stores and shops in Copenhagen Airport.
 There are over 120!